[pageinfo chapter=”tools” chapnos=”10″ chaptitle=”Tools, Equipment, and Machines”/]

 Protecting against dangerous actions

-These two switches look very similar, even to the small power icon beside each.
-The left-hand image is part of a dishwasher and the right a television set.
-However, there is small but important difference.
+Consider again the two switches in Figure [[fg:hybrid-devices.dishwasher]]: there is another important difference apart from their visibility of state.
 The dishwasher button sticks out proud of the surface of the control panel when it is off while the TV on/off button is flush with the surface of the TV.

 The dishwasher is in a kitchen at hip level where it is constantly brushed as one moves passed or reaches across the worktop.
 Not infrequently it goes on by accident.
 When the dishes have already been washed this has the effect of spraying them with cold water as it start a pre-rinse wash — very annoying, and if not noticed immediately means the dishes get washed again at financial and environmental cost.
 If anything it is the dishwasher that should have its button either flush or recessed to prevent accidents.